![]() |

 dependable as the sunrise, possessing a blue collar work ethic he

-learned from his family and friends in the heart of the Iron Range in
+learned from his family and friends in the tough heart of the Iron Range in

-LiaBraaten has noted how, after he became a household word and
+LiaBraaten has noted in his memoirs of fond memories how, after he became a household word and

 returned to his hometown, his former newspaper customers would stop him